| About Tawa and What to Do in Tawa|

 WHAT TO DO IN TAWA

 There is a variety of shops in the town centre, lining both sides of the Main Road.
-None are big stores other than Tawa's one and only supermarket (Woolworths), and even that is certainly not big in terms of supermarkets.
-The DressSmart outlet (mostly clothing stores) at the southern end of the suburb attracts shoppers from elsewhere in Wellington as well as locals.
+None are big stores other than Tawa's central supermarket, New World.
+There is a Countdown supermarket located at "Takapu Island", at the suburb's southern entrance.
+The DressSmart outlet (mostly clothing stores), located at the southern end of the Main Road, attracts shoppers from elsewhere in Wellington as well as locals.

 A number of takeaway shops (fish & chips and more) line the Main Road, as well as a Subway.
-There are a few bakeries/coffee shops, and there's a choice of 3 or 4 "middle-of-the-road" restaurants for dining in.
+There are a few bakeries/coffee shops, and there's a choice of three or four "middle-of-the-road" restaurants for dining in, some of which have received very favourable reviews.
 For McDonald's, Burger King or KFC, one drives 7-10 minutes to Johnsonville or Porirua.

 Tawa has squash courts, badminton courts, rugby clubrooms, soccer clubrooms, hockey clubrooms, softball clubrooms, as well as a swimming pool, skateboard park and BMX track.
 Other sports and recreational groups including dancing schools and indoor bowling clubs are listed on this site here.